Stillbirth

 • Problems with the placenta, such as insufficient blood flow.2 These were the leading causes of stillbirths in the womb, usually after 24 weeks of pregnancy.

-• Fetal genetic problems and birth defects, such as the neural tube defect anencephaly, in which most or all of the fetal brain and skull fails to develop.2,3
+• Fetal genetic problems and congenital anomalies, such as the neural tube defect anencephaly, in which most or all of the fetal brain and skull fails to develop.2,3

 • Infection in the pregnant person, in the womb, in the placenta, or in the fetus.
 Stillbirths from Escherichia coli, group B streptococcus, and enterococcus were most common.
 Infection-related stillbirths were more common before 24 weeks of pregnancy.